-Villaboard® lining is a flat sheet with long edges recessed for flush jointing.
-Sanded smooth, Villaboard has a seamless flat surface that can be painted, wallpapered or tiled to create a wide range of design looks.
+Designed for Bathrooms.
+A seamless flat, internal wall or ceiling lining that can be painted, wallpapered or partly/fully tiled to create a wide range of design looks.

-As an internal wall and ceiling lining in bathrooms, laundries, kitchens and high-traffic areas in residential, medium-density and commercial buildings, where a durable wet area lining or a durable, seamless flat surface is required for tiles, wallpaper or paint.
+An internal wall and ceiling lining designed specially for bathrooms, laundries, kitchens and high-traffic areas in residential, medium-density and commercial buildings.
 It can be used on either timber or light gauge steel framed buildings.

-- Because of its homogeneous composition, Villaboard lining has much greater tensile bond strength than plasterboard, which gives greater tile adhesion.
-Its tensile bond strength is up to 75% greater than wet area plasterboard when dry, and 300% greater when wet.
+- Because of its composition, Villaboard lining has a much greater tensile bond strength than plasterboard, which means you can use thicker tiles higher on the wall.
+It is up to 75% greater than wet area plasterboard when dry, and 300% greater when wet.

 - The high impact resistance of Villaboard lining, compared to plasterboard, makes it the smart choice for high-traffic areas that are prone to wear and tear.
 To add to this, if a tiler makes a mistake when tiling, the homogeneous nature of Villaboard lining means they can chip the back of the tile off without damaging the substrate.